fzakaria/fzakaria.com/_posts/2024-08-29-bazel-workspace-chunking.md

 If you want to play with the example above, I've uploaded it to [bazel-workspace-chunking](https://github.com/fzakaria/bazel-workspace-chunking) on GitHub.

-❗ Don't trust `bazel query //external:workspace --out[out build` to see the version.
+❗ Don't trust `bazel query //external:workspace --output build` to see the version.

 You might be tempted to run the above query but it gives **incorrect** results.